ImperatorLang/basic-smart-contracts/doc/deploy-basic-minting-policy.md

 ## Brief
 The following instructions are for deploying the built BasicMintingPolicy to Cardano blockchain.
-Instructions are the same for all of the Cardano Blockchains, but you need to change the "Network Magic" parameter according to your environment Use one of the following Network Magics according to which network you want to work
+Instructions are the same for all of the Cardano Blockchains, but you need to change the "Network Magic" parameter according to your environment.
+Use one of the following Network Magics according to which network you want to work
 | Network | Magic | Command |
 | --- | --- | --- |